 If you’re young and debt-free, congratulations.
 Here are a few ways to make the most it, through saving and early investment.

 - Save Before You Spend.
 Whenever you get money from any source, put some of it into savings before you spend on anything else.
 A 15% savings rate is a good goal for most people, but young people can sometimes save far more.
 If you live with your parents, or otherwise have your needs met by other people, save as much of your disposable income as possible.
 Saving and investment started early in life using Motley Fool picks will reap much greater rewards than those begun decades later.

 - Work Out a Deal With Your Parents.
 This won’t be possible for everyone, but take advantage of this if it’s possible for you!
 Some parents/grandparents/guardians will match your savings.
 That means if you are able to save $25 from your weekly paycheck, your parents might be willing to give you $25 more.
 Some parents are more than willing to give their children money for the future, especially if it is put in an account which is not accessible until later in life.

 - Consider Opportunity Costs for All Purchases.
 One of the most important aspects of investment is compound growth.
 Through the power of interest, dividends, and reinvestment, conservatively invested savings can double or triple in 10 years, sometimes multiplying by 10x in 30 years.
 Obviously, the earlier in life you start investing, the longer you’ll have to let it grow.
 Every time you spend money as a young person, you are depriving yourself of wealth later in life.
+This is called opportunity cost.
 Think about that the next time you buy a $50 video game.
 Is it worth missing out on $150 in 10 years, or $500 in 30 years?